sictweb/web222/weeks/week02/README.md

 ```

 The previous example introduces another important concept with JavaScript scopes, namely,
 that scopes can be *nested* within one another.
+Hoisting is moving variable declarations to the beginning of a scope.
+For example, function declarations are hoisted completely, which means

-Hoisting - "moving to the beginning of a scope".
-Function declarations are hoisted completely.
-You can call a function *before* you declare it.
+we can call a function *before* we declare it.

 ```js
 f(); // this will work, as f's declaration gets hoisted